-If your travel plans are flexible, you have the luxury of choosing the perfect time to arrive.
+If your travel plans are flexible, you have the luxury of choosing the perfect time - based on your own priorities - to arrive.

-But to pick the best time to come based on your preferences, take a look at our list of five key factors to consider, and choose the ones that matter most to you.
+But to pick the best time to come based on your preferences, take a look at our list of 5 key points to consider, and choose the ones that matter most to you.

 Then, use this information to decide which season and month will give you the best experience.

 Are there any times when you should avoid coming?
 We offer some tips on that too!

 Top photo: Magnolias blooming in March in Palais Royal Garden, 1st arrondissement of Paris, (c) Paris Discovery Guide

 Paris Discovery Guide is a reader-supported publication.
 When you buy through our links, we may earn a commission at no additional cost for you.
 Learn more

 1. What Will You Want to See and Do in Paris - Open or Closed?